 The Park’s evergreen trees serve as a reminder of nature’s steady splendor, even in the darkest, coldest months.
 As constant in their commitment as these trees are in their beauty, Conservancy staff are ready for the year ahead.
 “In all seasons, this Park is so scenic,” says Jamie.
 “It’s been amazing to work in such a beautiful place.”

-This winter, and during all seasons, enjoy the sights (and smells!) of Central Park’s evergreen trees through a self-guided tour, and don’t forget to consult our Tree Guide for further practice with identification.
+This winter, and during all seasons, enjoy the sights (and smells) of Central Park’s evergreen trees through a self-guided tour, and consult our Tree Guide for further practice with identification.
 Remember: keep an eye out for waxy green needles, prickly cones, and bright berries.
-If you’re visiting the Park online, enjoy our Weekly Walk series to learn about Cedar Hill and the Pinetum from one of our Conservancy guides, or treat yourself to a Central Park ornament to place on a tree of your own.
+If you’re visiting the Park virtually, enjoy our Weekly Walk series to learn about Cedar Hill and the Pinetum from our Conservancy guides, or treat yourself to a Central Park ornament to place on a tree of your own.

 About the Conservancy